borjanG/parchment/about.md

 I am scheduled to defend my PhD thesis in April 2021.
 I am also affiliated with the <a href="https://cmc.deusto.eus">Chair of Computational Mathematics</a> at Fundación Deusto in Bilbao.

 My current research is centered on the interplay of deep learning and control theory.
-I am also interested in other topics of applied mathematics, such as the  analysis, control and applications of partial differential equations with moving interfaces (free boundaries).
+I am also interested in the  analysis, control and applications of partial differential equations with moving interfaces (free boundaries).

 I obtained a BSc (2016, cum laude / mention Assez Bien) in Applied Mathematics and Computer Science, as well as an MSc (2018, summa cum laude / mention Très Bien) in Applied Mathematics, from the <a href="https://www.u-bordeaux.fr">University of Bordeaux</a>.